w3c/trace-context/spec/01-abstract.md

 Today, trace context propagation is implemented individually by each tracing vendor.
 In multi-vendor environments, this causes interoperability problems, like:

-- Traces that are collected by different tracing vendors cannot be linked together as there is no shared unique identifier.
+- Traces that are collected by different tracing vendors cannot be correlated as there is no shared unique identifier.
-- Traces that cross boundaries between different tracing vendors break as there is no uniformly agreed set of identification that is forwarded.
+- Traces that cross boundaries between different tracing vendors can not be propagated as there is no uniformly agreed set of identification that is forwarded.
+- Vendor specific metadata might be dropped by intermediaries.
 - Cloud platform vendors, intermediaries and service providers, cannot guarantee to support trace context propagation as there is no standard to follow.

 In the past, these problems did not have a significant impact as most applications were monitored by a single tracing tool and stayed within the boundaries of a single